rgscherf/boyfriend/README.md

 # boyfriend

-Boyfriend (n): A brainfuck that keeps making the same mistakes.
+Boyfriend (n): a brainfuck that keeps making the same mistakes.

-Boyfriend is the Brainfuck language you know and love, with a couple of modern conveniences.
+It's the bf language you know and love, with a couple of modern conveniences.

 ## Features